A Madea Christmas (musical play)

 A Madea Christmas is a 2011 American stage play created, produced, written, and directed by Tyler Perry.
 It stars Tyler Perry as Mabel "Madea" Simmons and Cassi Davis as Aunt Bam.
 The play also marks the debut appearance of Hattie Mae Love, played by Patrice Lovely.
-The live performance released on DVD (November 22, 2011) was recorded live in Atlanta at the Cobb Energy Performing Arts Centre on May 13 - 14, 2011.
+The live performance released on DVD on November 22, 2011 was recorded live in Atlanta at the Cobb Energy Performing Arts Centre in May 2011.
+This was Perry's first production that wasn't available on tour and had only 2 premiere performances.

 Plot

 The members of the Mansell family—who can be identified without fear of stereotyping as mean mother Lillian, pompous father John, restless daughter China, and virginal son Japan —prepare for the holiday feast with the help of their saintly maid Margaret and their mouthy chef Hattie.
 Eager to impress China's super-rich beau/presumed fiancé Bobby, Lilian forces Margaret to work on Christmas instead of celebrating with her family.
 So China secretly invites the whole disreputable brood: Madea, Aunt Bam, and grown children Lucy, George, and Eric.
 China was once in love with Eric; his reappearance lets her rethink her relationship with Bobby.